blood sugar

 Blood sugar varies throughout the day and can be affected by food, exercise, sleep, stress, tobacco, and alcohol.

-Blood Sugar Facts:
+Meet The Blood Sugar System

 • Glucose is the body’s primary energy source and comes from the food we eat.